yt-project/yt/doc/source/reference/python_introduction.rst

    >>> print(a + 5.1)
    >>> print(a / 2.0)

-Because of a historical aversion to floating point division in Python (which has now changed) it's always safest to ensure that either the numerator or the denominator is a floating point number.

 Now that we have a couple primitive datatypes, we can move on to sequences -- lists and tuples.
 These two objects are very similar, in that they are